EricMontague/Flask-Chat-Server/README.md

 Models
 --------
 * Objects that represent the main entities of the application
-* Decoupled from the storage layer
+* Decoupled from the data layer

 Client Layer